YemoAde/Classification-LoanDefault/README.md

 <img src="./plot/09_plot.png" alt="09_plot" width="400" height = "400"/> <img src="./plot/10_plot.png" alt="10_plot" width="400" height = "400"/>

-Exploring between relationship of late payments (30 and 60 days past due) and Performance of probablility of default.The Higher the number of Late Payments in the past the more the chances of default.
+Logically, past behaviour on defaulting payments could indicate future defauly on loans.
+Exploring between relationship of late payments (30 and 60 days past due) and Performance of probablility of default is reasonable.The Higher the number of Late Payments in the past the more the chances of default.

 ##### 4.5 Credit Check